rmoazed/Ecommerce-Recommender-System/README.md

 # App Features

 To view the app, click the link below.
+If the app has not been accessed recently may require up to 30 seconds to load or pressing of reactivation button.

 [View App Here](https://ecommerce-recommender-system-fcffnpilbvxhfzpdaud5ft.streamlit.app/)